snlia/python-dates/README.md

 dates
 =====
-a util to extract date info from string
+an util to extract date info from string
 It's base on [semantic](https://github.com/crm416/semantic)
 ## Installation
 ## Features